havertz2110/havertz2110.github.io/content/about/index.md

 ---

-Hi, im havertz21 (u can find me as havertz2110, anhhavertz) :)
+Hi, im havertz21 (u can find me as havertz2110 or solo_levelling) :)

 I'm currently:
 - Studying Information Security (Honor Program) at University of Information Technology VNU HCM city ~~
 - Doing random in [UIT InsecLab](https://inseclab.uit.edu.vn/) <3

 My currently working area is AI (mostly on GNN and LLM).
-Moreover, I also play ctf but not as frequently as before, im still eager to learn and wait for the right time :) I play misc, a bit reverse and study lightly on web.
+Moreover, I also play ctf but not as frequently as before, but Im still eager to learn and wait for the right time :) I play misc, a bit reverse and study lightly on web.

 For reaching me, I both write on this blog and also HackMD.